theradest1/Universal-Multiplayer-2/Docs.md

   - UM2_Events

 #### **Making the player**:
 Create a first person controller just like you would in a single player game.
-I would recommend brackey's video on this if you don't know how: https://www.youtube.com/watch?v=_QajrabyTJc
+I recommend brackey's video on this if you don't know how: https://www.youtube.com/watch?v=_QajrabyTJc

-Duplicate your player and remove everything that isn't visual.
-Things like movement scripts and the camera should be deleted off of the duplicated player.
+Duplicate your player and remove everything that isn't visual from the duplicated player.
+Things like movement scripts and the camera should be removed from the duplicated player.
 The only components that should be left on it is the transform, mesh filter, mesh renderer, and maybe a collider if you want.

 Make this into a prefab by dragging it into the project folder panel.
 Put it in the folder called "Resources" in the "UM2" folder.
 You can then delete the duplicated player in the scene.